Amateur Photographer verdict

 Leica M11-P, Summicron-M 50mm f/2.
 Credit: Damien Demolder

 Beyond the Content Credentials, all we get for the extra money is an M11 with more internal storage, a tougher screen, and a fancy engraved logo on top.
-But to put the £200 premium for the Leica M11-P into some context, this is less than a Leica ever-ready case or an extra battery with a charger.
-So it’s pretty hard to tell you it isn’t relatively good value for money.
+But to put the £200 premium for the Leica M11-P into context, this is less than a Leica ever-ready case or an extra battery with a charger.
+In relative terms then, it is good value for money.

 Leica M11-P, Summicron-M 28mm f/2.
 Credit: Damien Demolder